SatyamKumarJha0708/voice_assistant/README.md

 # voice_assistant
-It uses speech recognition, OS, pyttx3 like modules.
+It uses speech recognition to send email on your voice command within few moments.